mrrcollins/vim/README.markdown

     zh - Hide all lines containing word under cursor zn - Open all folds

+## Colors

+I grabbed the colors from [vim-colorschemes, by flazz | vimcolorschemes](https://vimcolorschemes.com/flazz/vim-colorschemes).

 # Installation:

 If you already have a ~/.vim, you'll want to rename or move it.